Saudi Arabia sees domestic energy use falling, plans renewables push

 Unconventional gas refers to reserves requiring advanced extraction methods, such as those used in the shale gas industry.

-Saudi Arabia aims to export gas by 2030, industry source say.
+Saudi Arabia aims to export gas by 2030, industry sources say.

 Reporting by Rania El Gamal